catamphetamine/webpack-isomorphic-tools/README.md

       //                       (to understand what a "module" is
       //                        read the "What's a "module"?" section of this readme)
       //
-      //  regular_expression - a regular expression
+      //  regularExpression  - a regular expression
       //                       composed of this asset type's extensions
       //                       e.g. /\.scss$/, /\.(ico|gif)$/
       //